agourlay/cornichon/cornichon-docs/docs/dsl.md

 }
 ```

-- execute a each step in parallel and wait 'maxTime' for completion.
+- execute each step in parallel and wait 'maxTime' for completion.

 ```scala
 Concurrently(maxTime = 10 seconds) {